 (1) Call 1.800.464.4000

 (3) Explain that you are a new student on the CCA insurance plan and request your medical record number.
-(Note: Please be prepared to provide your address to verify your identity.
-Either your current local address or your permanent home address may be in their system, so please be prepared to offer both.)
+The live customer service rep may also ask for your social.
+Please tell them that you don't have it, but to please verify you by address and date of birth instead.
+(Note: Either your current local address or your permanent home address may be in their system, so please be prepared to offer both.)

-(4) If they find your medical record number, ask to schedule an appointment.
+(4) After they find your medical record number, ask to schedule an appointment.
 (Note: When you arrive for your appointment, please be prepared to show your photo ID.)